Mealy Automation

 Test your knowledge with multiple choice flashcards

-What is a Mealy Machine?
+What is the state transition in a Mealy Machine?

-How does a Mealy Machine operate?
+How is a Mealy Machine represented in Automata Theory?

 Next